 EU proposals to protect wildlife and reduce the use of pesticides in agriculture have run into opposition from businesses, farmers and their allies in the European Parliament.

 Embarrassingly for European Commission president Ursula von der Leyen, those allies are in her own conservative European People’s Party (EPP).
-They fear a repeat of the Dutch farm crisis, where strict enforcement of environmental regulations has brought a halt to many construction projects and could drive one in three farmers out of business.
+They fear a repetition of the Dutch farm crisis, where strict enforcement of environmental regulations has brought a halt to many construction projects and could drive one in three livestock farmers out of business.

 The far right are also against the Commission’s plans.
 The liberals, led by French president Emmanuel Macron’s party, are divided.
 Even the Greens are unhappy.
 Their commissioner, Virginijus Sinkevičius, is responsible for wildlife protection, but they don’t believe his proposals go far enough.